bsorrentino/langgraph4j/how-tos/src/site/markdown/persistence.md

     __START__
     agent
-    {messages=[AiMessage { text = "Remember my name?" toolExecutionRequests = null }, AiMessage { text = "I'm sorry, but I don't have the ability to remember personal information or previous interactions.
+    {messages=[AiMessage { text = "Remember my name?" toolExecutionRequests = null }, AiMessage { text = "I don't have the ability to remember personal information or previous interactions.
+Each session is independent, so I won't remember your name or any details from past conversations.
 How can I assist you today?" toolExecutionRequests = null }]}
     __END__